aridoza/foundational-java/intro-design-patterns/README.md

 - Factory
 - Observer

-You should answer the questions:
+You should be able to answer these questions:
 - How does this design pattern work?
 - Why do we use it?
 What benefits does it provide?
 - What does it look like in Java?